lukestagoll/chip-8/README.md

 # CHIP-8 Emulator

-A personal project to create a CHIP-8 interpreter in C++, following [tobiasvl's guide](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/).
+A personal project to create a CHIP-8 interpreter in C++ & SDL3, following multiple guides and resources.
 This serves as my gateway into emulator development and low-level systems programming.

 ## Overview

 This project aims to replicate the functionality of the original CHIP-8 interpreter.
+Currently in active development with basic display functionality working.

+## Current Implementation Status
+### Implemented Opcodes
+- `00E0` - Clear display
+- `6XNN` - Set register VX to NN
+- `ANNN` - Set index register I to NNN
+- `DXYN` - Draw a sprite at position VX, VY with N bytes data starting at index register I

 ## Specifications